Ghana begins testing for new strain of coronavirus – Health officials

 - Coronavirus: Ghana may receive vaccine by second quarter of 2021- CDD fellow

+- Ghana begins testing for new strain of coronavirus – Health officials

-- Pandemic to push over 115 million people into extreme poverty – World Bank
+- Coronavirus pandemic to push over 115 million people into extreme poverty – World Bank

 - Lawrence Tetteh urges Christians to abide by coronavirus protocols